 Our estate vineyards were first planted in 1998; however, we had nurtured the land for more than 30 years.
-William Canihan Sr. purchased the land from a Basque farmer in 1975.
-Because of our commitment to the land and organic practices, we let nature cleanse the soil for 23 years.
-We planted 1103 Paulsen, SO4, and 101-14 rootstocks, and the following spring we field grafted Pinot Noir Dijon clones 115, 667 and 777, Syrah clone 1, and Cabernet Franc clones 4 and 7.
+William Canihan Sr. purchased the land from a Basque farmer in 1970.
+Because of our commitment to the land and organic practices, we let nature cleanse the soil for 28 years.
+We planted 1103 Paulsen, SO4, and 101-14 rootstocks, and the following spring we field grafted Pinot Noir Dijon clones 115, 667, 777, 828, Syrah clone 1, and Cabernet Franc clones 4 and 7.
+In 2005, we added 4 acres of Pinot Noir clones 115, 667, 777, Swan, Masson, Pommard and Wadenswil (2A).

-Organic vineyard management practices, dry-farming, and hand-harvesting only at complete ripeness, fermentation with naturally occurring native yeast, and no fining or filtering result in flavorful wines expressive of our “terroir”.
+Certified organic vineyard practices, dry-farming, hand-harvesting only at complete ripeness, fermentation with naturally occurring native yeast, and no fining or filtering result in flavorful wines expressive of our “terroir”.

 The wines are a pleasure to drink young, and will continue to improve in softness and subtlety as they age in the bottle.